lauanemateus/Graph-parameters-OIND-set-IPD-set/README.md

 # Graph-parameters-Lexicographic-Product

 This code was developed to help me in my research, so I can do tests in a lot of graphs to find the minimum cardinality of the OIND-set.
+The algorithms were made using backtracking technique.

-The purpuse of the code is basically
+The purpuse of the code is basically:
 * Find minimum cardinality of a IPD-set, i.e, the minimun cardinality of a open-independent and open-dominating set;
 * Find minimum cardinality of a OIND-set, i.e, the minimun cardinality of a dominating and open-independent set in Graphs (also in Lexicographic Product).